CleanExpo/auto-agi-builder/BUILD-STRUCTURE-CHECKLIST.md

 Based on our progress and the implementation roadmap, the next priorities are:

-1. **UI Enhancement & Integration**
+1. **UI Component Integration**
-   - Implement QuickStartForm to streamline project creation
-   - Create DevicePreview and DeviceFrame components
    - Integrate all components into a cohesive application flow
+   - Add responsive layout support to all views
+   - Create comprehensive navigation system

 2. **Advanced Collaboration Features**
    - Implement comment functionality